-Field Description res An array of type struct wlm_bounds containing for each resource type: min: Minimum limit: value between 0 (default) and 100. shares : Shares number: value between 1 and 65535.
-The value -1 (default) indicates that the given resource is not managed by WLM for this class. softmax : Soft maximum limit: value between 0 and 100 (default).
-Must be greater than or equal to min. hardmax : Hard maximum limit: value between 0 and 100 (default).
+Field Description res An array of type struct wlm_bounds containing for each resource type: min: Minimum limit: value between 0 (default) and 100. shares: Shares number: value between 1 and 65535.
+The value -1 (default) indicates that the given resource is not managed by WLM for this class. softmax: Soft maximum limit: value between 0 and 100 (default).
+Must be greater than or equal to min. hardmax: Hard maximum limit: value between 0 and 100 (default).
 Must be greater than or equal to min and softmax.
-The resource types are defined as WLM_RES_CPU, WLM_RES_MEM and WLM_RES_BIO.
-Each value represents the index in the array of the element corresponding to the type of resource. tier Tier number for the class: value between 0 (default) and 9. inheritance Flag to indicate whether a new process should be automatically classified on $exec$ using the assignment rules (value 0, which is the default), or just inherit the class from its parent process (value 1). assign_uid User ID of the user allowed to manually assign processes to this class.
+The resource types are defined as WLM_RES_CPU, WLM_RES_MEM, and WLM_RES_BIO.
+Each value represents the index in the array of the element corresponding to the type of resource. tier Tier number for the class: value between 0 (default) and 9. inheritance Flag to indicate whether a new process should be automatically classified on exec using the assignment rules (value 0, which is the default), or inherit the class from its parent process (value 1). localshm This attribute indicates whether memory segments in this class remain local to the class (value 1) or if they go to the Shared class (value 0, the default), when accessed by a process belonging to another class.

+Field Description assign_uid User ID of the user allowed to manually assign processes to this class.
 When specified, it must be a valid user ID.
-The default when this attribute is not specified is that no user is authorized (WLM_NOGUID).

-Field Description assign_gid Group ID of the group of users allowed to manually assign processes to this class.
+The default when this attribute is not specified is that no user is authorized (WLM_NOGUID). assign_gid Group ID of the group of users allowed to manually assign processes to this class.
 When specified, it must be a valid group ID.
 The default when this attribute is not specified is that no group is authorized (WLM_NOGUID).
 If both assign_uid and assign_gid are left to their default value (WLM_NOGUID), only root can assign processes to the class. admin_uid The user ID of the user allowed to administrate the subclasses of the superclass (superclass only). admin_gid Group ID of the users allowed to administrate the subclasses of the superclass (superclass only).
-If both admin_uid and admin_gid are left to their default value (-1), only root can administrate the subclasses of this superclass. name The null-terminated full name of the class in the form supername, for a superclass and supername.subname for a subclass.
-The superclass name, supername, and the subclass names, subname, above are both limited to 16 characters.
+If both admin_uid and admin_gid are left to their default value (-1), only root can administrate the subclasses of this superclass. name The null-terminated full name of the class in the form supername for a superclass, and supername.subname for a subclass.
+The superclass and subclass names are both limited to 16 characters.
 There is no default value for this field.